 For more information about possible research areas and mentors see:Back to top

 Qualified applicants must have a DDS/DMD or equivalent dental degree and a demonstrated interest in dental, oral, and craniofacial research as evidenced by prior significant research experience beyond clinical training.
 U.S. citizenship or permanent resident status is not required, and visas are permitted, but candidates must have relevant U.S., Canadian, or equivalent clinical licensure approved by the NIH Clinical Center Credentialing Committee.Back to top

-Fellows are provided with a generous stipend commensurate with experience.
+Fellows are provided with a stipend with consideration of PGY experience.
 A full range of benefits is available, including health insurance, dental, and vision coverage.

 Fellows may be eligible for the NIH Loan Repayment Program that repays up to $50,000 of educational debt annually.

 In addition, fellows are eligible for intramural K awards and the NIH-Duke Master’s Program in Clinical Research, which leads to a Master of Health Sciences in Clinical Research, a professional degree awarded by the Duke University School of Medicine.
 Fellows accepted to the NIH-Duke training program may receive tuition support.Back to top